SOTETO/heureka/readme.md

 ## Manual
 Please choose the environment you want to setup:
 - `prod`      - A production environment.
-- `dev new`   - Initiate a development environment for a complete new microservice.
+- `new`   - Initiate a development environment for a complete new microservice.
-- `dev drops` - *Additional:* Initiate a development environment for the MS-DROPS.
+- `drops` - *Additional:* Initiate a development environment for the MS-DROPS.
-- `dev infra` - *Additional:* Initiate a development environment for infrastructure services and widget required to run the microservices.
+- `infra` - *Additional:* Initiate a development environment for infrastructure services and widget required to run the microservices.

 You can also use `exit` to quit the console.